ebullient/ttrpg-convert-cli/docs/configuration.md

 ### Copying internal images

-5eTools mirror-2 moved internal images into a separate repository.
-Downloads can take some time, and the images repository is quite large.
+5eTools internal images are stored in a separate repository.

-**By default, no files are downloaded**.
-Links will reference the remote location, and you will need to be online to view the images.
-This is a safe, fast, and relatively well-behaving option given that downloads can be quite slow, and you may change your mind about where you want content to be generated.
+**By default, images are not downloaded**.
+Links reference the remote location, requiring internet access to view.
+This is the safest, fastest option.

-The following configuration options allow you to change how the CLI treats these internal image references.
+To copy internal images into your vault:

-- Set `images.copyInternal` to `true` (as shown below) in your configuration file to instruct the CLI to copy these images into your vault.
-This will make your vault larger, but you will not need to be online to view the images.
+- **Option 1: Download on demand**

     ```json
     "images": {
-        "copyInternal": true,
+        "copyInternal": true
     }
     ```

-    With just this setting, the CLI will download each "internal" image it hasn't seen before into your compendium.
-It is a lot of individual requests.
-If you have a slow connection, the next option may be better.
+    The CLI downloads each image individually as needed.
+This is many separate requests and may be slow.

-- Create a shallow clone of the images repository, and set `images.internalRoot` in your configuration file to tell the CLI where it can locally find "internal" images.
+- **Option 2: Use a local clone (faster)**

     ```json
     "images": {